 1. Create content that speaks to your prospects most common objectives.

 One of the most essential steps to focusing on the bottom of the funnel is to create content that targets those who have shown a strong interest in your company.
 As with clothes, one size does not fit all.
-A new level of engagement is required during the bottom of the funnel when you are trying to convince a qualified prospect to commit to your product or service.
+A new level of engagement is required at the bottom of the funnel when you are trying to convince a qualified prospect to commit to your product or service.

-Choosing the right content to create is simple if you have a clear image of what you want your prospect to achieve in their this step of the buyer’s journey.
+Choosing the right content to create is simple if you have a clear image of what you want your prospect to achieve in this step of the buyer’s journey.
 There are various offers that you can make to these prospects and they include:

 - Offer a Free Trial: A common objective of prospects is to find out if the product or service actually works well and will benefit the prospects if they complete the purchase.
 Before committing right away, prospects want to experience the product or service and see for themselves if expectations are met.
 A free trial offer can make a sale much more likely if the prospect’s expectations are met.

 - Create a Live Demo: If your prospect’s objective is to learn more about the product or service from a knowledgeable employee, a live demo option may be the best content to provide.
-A live demo allows the prospect to receive a detailed review of how the product or service works, have any questions answered and allow for an opportunity to share their previous experience or overall expectations.
+A live demo allows the prospect to receive a detailed review of how the product or service works, have any questions answered, and allow for an opportunity to share their previous experience or overall expectations.
 This enables the prospect to visualize how it would work for them.

 - Present a Coupon or Discount: Whether this comes as a coupon code or as a complimentary service, some buyers need that extra push to know they are getting the best bank for their buck.
-Offers and discounts are a great way to delight prospects by creating value of offering a cheaper deal.
+Offers and discounts are a great way to delight prospects by creating value by offering a cheaper deal.

 - Propose a Free Consultation: If your prospects want to put a face behind the brand, a free consultation will offer them the personal contact they are looking for before a purchase.
-The no obligation advice and reviews can increase the chances of making a sale.
+The no-obligation advice and reviews can increase the chances of making a sale.
 Letting the prospect know your company on a personal level can establish a relationship and make for a lasting impression.

 2. Ensure that the sales team has the content they need to close as many deals as possible.